 For a home user, it is an excellent way of ensuring that you can easily and quickly restore a file should it become lost or damaged.
-This should not replace regular scheduled backups, but is extremely useful for restoring single files.
+This should not replace regular scheduled backups, but it is extremely useful for restoring single files.

-For a business, the installation of Shadow Copy will reduce significantly the number of restore requests that your IT staff will have to action; as well as reducing the time a user has to wait before receiving the restored file (this typically would be next day at the earliest for those companies whose backups are stored off-site).
+For a business, the installation of Shadow Copy will significantly reduce the number of restore requests that your IT staff will have to action, as well as reduce the time a user has to wait before receiving the restored file (this typically would be next day at the earliest for those companies whose backups are stored off-site).
 The two main causes of restore requests, accidental deletion of a file or a file being overwritten in error can both be quickly resolved using a previous version of a file created by Shadow Copy.
 For those businesses running a server with Windows Server 2003 or later, Shadow Copy is a free feature bundled with this and all subsequent Operating Systems up to and including Windows Server 2008.

 Users simply right click on the folder that the file resides in (or resided in if the file was accidentally deleted) and select Previous Version.
-How to use this feature is covered in a section below
+How to use this feature is covered in a section below.

 Installation and Configuration